 We can also select third-party funds when we consider it best to outsource the implementation of an investment idea to an external team with the specialist experience and skills required.
 These teams have local knowledge of a market or a particular investment edge.
 Our size and associated buying power help us gain access to such opportunities.

 We prefer to invest in companies with high standards of corporate governance as they prioritise the interests of shareholders and other stakeholders rather than those of management.
 We monitor the actions, policies and decisions of the boards of companies we invest in and participate in voting at shareholder meetings.
 This helps to ensure that your interests as a shareholder are protected.
+This is known as stewardship.

 While our investment managers enjoy flexibility and discretion to deliver our service to you, it is important to have a formal oversight framework to support the investment process.
 Our investment executive committee is responsible for this.